sofia-dominguezc/MNIST-diffusion/README.md

 - `--scale (default: 0.8)`

 ### Extra arguments
-Any unknown arguments passed to the CLI are forwarded to the model constructor.
+Any unknown arguments passed to the CLI are forwarded to the model constructor in train mode.
 For example:

 ```python src train --dataset MNIST --model autoencoder --dim1 64 --n_layers 3```